-Follow these instructions to connect via SSH into your virtual machine.
+Follow these instructions to SSH via domain or IP:

 There are two ways to customize the theme of your BTCPay.
 The easy way is to head over to the Server Settings > Theme and follow the instructions on how to change your Bootstrap theme.

 For advanced theme changes, you'll most likely need to fork BTCPay repository and apply desired design changes.
 Build and publish the docker image to Docker Hub.
 Set the

 BTCPAY_IMAGE environment variable to your docker image tag(

 export BTCPAY_IMAGE="your custom btcpay docker image") and run the setup (

 . ./btcpay-setup.sh -i) as usual from BTCPay Docker.
 Modify generated docker compose to use your custom docker image.
 You will need to create a new image manually and follow these steps for EACH BTCPay update so it is advised to stick with the default setup.